Nontrivial Quantum Geometry and the Strength of Electron-Phonon Coupling: main

-\section{Geometric Contribution to $\lambda$ in Graphene and {\mgb}}
+\subsection{Geometric Contribution to $\lambda$ in Graphene and {\mgb}}

 We now apply the GA to the specific cases of graphene and {\mgb}.
 With the nearest-neighboring-hopping model of graphene~\cite{Neto2009GrapheneRMP}, we find that the EPC form (\eqnref{main_eq:g_Gaussian}) derived from the GA is exact in graphene for the in-plane atom motions.
 Due to the mirror symmetry that flips $z$ direction, the out-of-plane atomic motions do not couple to the electrons, and thus we find that the energetic and geometric parts of the EPC for graphene in \eqnref{main_eq:g_E_g_geo_Gaussian} are nonzero only for in-plane $i=x,y$.
-Then, we obtain (\appref{app:graphene})
+Then, we obtain (supplementary information\,{F})

 where $m_{\text{C}}$ is the mass of carbon atom, $E_{n_F}(\bsl{k})$ is the band that gives the Fermi surface, and $\Delta E(\bsl{k})$ is the absolute difference of two energy bands.
 Remarkably, we find that, as advertised, the FSM of the electron Bloch states--- $\left[g_{n}(\bsl{k})\right]_{ij} = \Tr[\partial_{k_i} P_{n}(\bsl{k}) \partial_{k_j} P_{n}(\bsl{k}) ]/2$ (equal to the expression in \figref{main_fig:highlevel}(b) under the tight-binding approximation)---directly appears in the $\lambda_{geo}$.
-The appearance of the FSM in \eqnref{main_eq:lambda_E_lambda_geo_graphene} comes from $2M = 1$ in \eqnref{main_eq:lambda_geo,1} and $\lambda_{geo,2}=0$ for graphene.
-Owing to the symmetries of graphene, we find $\lambda_{E-geo} = 0$.
-Therefore, the bulk EPC constant $\lambda$ of graphene only has the energetic and geometric contributions in \eqnref{main_eq:lambda_E_lambda_geo_graphene}, \ie, $\lambda = \lambda_E + \lambda_{geo}$ (\appref{app:graphene}).
-Analytically, we find (\appref{app:graphene}), $\lambda_{geo}/\lambda$ limits to exactly 50\% as $\mu$ approaches to the energy of the Dirac points (which is zero).
+The appearance of the FSM in \eqnref{main_eq:lambda_E_lambda_geo_graphene} comes from $a_{\bsl{\tau}} = 1/2$ in \eqnref{main_eq:lambda_geo,1} and $\lambda_{geo,2}=0$ for graphene, owing to the $C_2\TR$ and $C_3$ symmetry, respectively, where $C_n$ is the n-fold rotational symmetry along $z$-axis and $\TR$ is the time-reversal symmetry.
+The symmetries of graphene also requires $\lambda_{E-geo} = 0$.
+Therefore, the bulk EPC constant $\lambda$ of graphene only has the energetic and geometric contributions in \eqnref{main_eq:lambda_E_lambda_geo_graphene}, \ie, $\lambda = \lambda_E + \lambda_{geo}$ (supplementary information\,{F}).
+Analytically, we find (supplementary information\,{F}), $\lambda_{geo}/\lambda$ limits to exactly 50\% as $\mu$ approaches to the energy of the Dirac points (which is zero).
 Remarkably, \emph{half} of the EPC strength is supported by the geometric (and as we will show, topological) properties of the graphene Bloch states.